Thomas Whisenhant: Murders

 On November 21, 1975, Whisenhant attacked 28-year-old Patricia Hitt, a mother of two who worked in a convenience store in Mobile County, Alabama.
 Whisenhant approached her, beat her, and then fatally shot her in the head.
 Initially, two other men were arrested for the crime.

 On April 16, 1976, Whisenhant kidnapped and murdered another female convenience store clerk in Mobile, 44-year-old Venora Hyatt.
 Whisenhant kidnapped Hyatt from the convenience store and took her to an old house that was covered with kudzu vines.
 Whisenhant murdered Hyatt and dumped her body near an abandoned shack in Mobile.
 The following day, he returned to the crime scene and mutilated Hyatt's body.
 He then took Hyatt's wristwatch, which he later gave to his wife as a present.

-On October 16, 1976, Whisenhant abducted 23-year-old Cheryl Lynn Payton, a convenience store clerk who worked at a Compact Store in Mobile County.
+On October 16, 1976, Whisenhant abducted 23-year-old Cheryl Lynn Payton, a convenience store clerk who worked at a ComPac Store in Mobile County.
 Whisenhant kidnapped her at gunpoint and drove her to a remote wooded area, where he raped her in the front seat of his pickup truck.
 He then killed her by fatally shooting her in the head with a .32 caliber pistol.
 He dragged her body into the nearby woods before fleeing.